 “FENWAY'S BEST PLAYERS”

-Coleman broke into broadcasting with the NFL Cleveland Browns (1952 - 1965), calling play-by-play of every touchdown that Hall of Fame running back Jim Brown ever scored.
-He also began his MLB broadcasting career in Ohio, calling Cleveland Indians games on television for ten seasons (1954 - 1963).
+Ken broke into broadcasting with the NFL Cleveland Browns (1952-1965), calling play-by-play of every touchdown that Hall of Fame running back Jim Brown ever scored.
+He also began his MLB broadcasting career in Ohio, calling Cleveland Indians games on television for ten seasons (1954-1963).
 In his first year with the Indians, he called their record-setting 111-win season and their World Series loss to the New York Giants.

-In 1965, Coleman got a job with the Boston Red Sox, replacing Curt Gowdy.
-He broadcast the 1967 World Series (which the Red Sox lost to the St. Louis Cardinals) for NBC television and radio.
-He called Sox games on either radio or television -- or both -- from 1966 through 1974, when he left to become a broadcaster for the Cincinnati Reds.
+In 1965, he got a job with the Boston Red Sox, replacing Curt Gowdy.
+He broadcast the 1967 World Series for NBC television and radio.
+He called Sox games on either radio and/or television from 1966 through 1974, when he left to become a broadcaster for the Cincinnati Reds.
 He returned to the Red Sox in 1979, and remained in their radio booth through 1989.

 A lifetime honorary trustee of Dana-Farber, he made more than 50 appearances annually at golf tournaments throughout New England for the Jimmy Fund.
 During his time as director of the charity, Ken also instituted radiothons and helped organize Jimmy Fund councils throughout New England.